memfault/interrupt/_drafts/test-automation-renode.md

 ## Anatomy of a Robot Framework Test

-Now that we've verified that the firmware works within Renode, it's now time to think about how we are going to test our firmware.
+Now that we've verified that the firmware works within Renode, it's time to think about how we are going to test our firmware.
 We have two shell commands, `help` and `ping` which are probably useful "sanity" checks that we can test, so let's start with those.